Peter Hitchcock (nature conservationist)

 Peter Phillip Hitchcock AM (1944 – May 20, 2019) was a renowned Australian champion for nature conservation who played a key role establishing some of Australia's first rainforest protected areas, also overseeing nationally and internationally significant UNESCO World Heritage nominations plus World Heritage protected area management.
+Hitchcock served as the first executive director of the Wet Tropics Management Authority (WTMA).